NIcosm7/Airline-Equity-Return-Forecasting/README.md

 - Historical stock price data from Yahoo Finance
 - Fama-French three-factor data from Kenneth French's Data Library
-- Airline cancellation data from the U.S. Bureau of Transportation Statistics
+- Airline cancellation data from the U.S. Bureau of Transportation Statistics (BTS)

-The cancellation dataset is downloaded from monthly BTS reporting files and processed into monthly cancellation rates for each airline.

-Because downloading the full BTS dataset takes a significant amount of time, the processed cancellation data is included in the repository.
-The BTS download section in the notebook only needs to be run if the user wants to reproduce the processed cancellation dataset.
+Because downloading the full BTS dataset takes a large amount of time, the processed cancellation data is included in the repository.

 ## Risk Measures

-Three rolling risk measures are calculated for each airline.
+Three risk measures are calculated for each airline.

 ### Trailing 30-Day Annualized Volatility

-Measures recent overall stock-price variability using the previous 30 trading days and annualizes the result.
+Measures recent overall stock price variability using the previous 30 trading days and annualizes the result.

 ### Trailing 30-Day Annualized Downside Volatility

-Focuses only on negative daily returns.
-Positive returns are set equal to zero before calculating downside risk over the previous 30 trading days.
+Looks at only the negative daily returns.
+Positive returns are set to zero before calculating downside risk over the previous 30 trading days.

 ### 252-Day Rolling Beta

-Measures each airline stock's sensitivity to movements in the overall market using approximately one year of trading data.
+Measures each airline stock's sensitivity to the overall market using one year of data.

 ## Fama-French Three-Factor Analysis